sarabindalmook/commlabportfolio.github.io/README.md

 ### 6. 3D Animation

 Explore the challenging 3D animation on the main page.
 The animation encapsulates the spirit of Minecraft, reflecting the effort put into aligning and duplicating details from the original game.
-Main page was not entirely made from scratch, it is used from external resources linked below.
+Main page was not entirely made from scratch, it is used from external resources linked below with minor adjustments.

-## Struggles
+## Challenges

 Building this Minecraft-themed portfolio came with its share of challenges: